RogerSelwyn/Home_Assistant_SkyQ_MediaPlayer/README.md

 A utility function has been created to generate yaml configuration for SkyQ enabled media players to support easy usage with other home assistant integrations, e.g. google home

-Usage based on google home: _“turn on <source name / channel name> in the ”_
+Usage based on Google home: _“turn on <source name / channel name> in the ”_

 ## Configuration